119 D2C Brands That Are Disrupting India’s Consumer Market

 It competes with the likes of names such as Pilgrim, Good Health Company, Bare Anatomy, Fix My Curls, among others.

 Mylo, founded in 2018 by Vinit Garg, started as a community-based platform for new and expecting mothers and gradually turned into a personal care brand.
-Last year, it pivoted into a personal care startup offering over 100 stock-keeping units of ayurvedic products.
+Later, it pivoted into a personal care startup offering over 100 stock-keeping units of ayurvedic products for babies and expecting mothers.

-Brainchild of Swagatika Das and Gaurav Agarwal, the idea of Nat habit emerged from the difficulties faced by the duo while procuring authentic ayurvedic products.
+A brainchild of Swagatika Das and Gaurav Agarwal, the idea of Nat Habit emerged from the difficulties faced by the duo while procuring authentic ayurvedic products.

-In 2019, the two founded Nat Habit, a beauty and personal care brand that sells a slew of offerings made from fresh and natural ingredients.
-Its product range includes products such as hair oils, masks, scrubs and face creams.
+In 2019, the two founded Nat Habit, a beauty and personal care brand that sells a slew of offerings such as hair oils, masks, scrubs and face creams.

 The startup was featured in the 2024 edition of Inc42’s coveted FAST42 list, which collates India’s emerging and top D2C brands.

 Nat Habit claims to have clocked a revenue growth in excess of 150% YoY in FY23 and has more than 250 SKUs.
-Nat Habit last raised $10.2 Mn in a Series B round in December 2023.
-It also secured $4 Mn in its Series A round led by Fireside Ventures in 2022.
+Nat Habit has cumulatively raised INR 110 Cr, as per Inc42’s latest data.

 Backed by Peak XV Partners and Bertelsmann India Investments, it competes with Plum and Mamaearth in the BPC category.

-Founded in 2018 by Taran Chhabra and Amar Preet Singh, Neemans aims to upend the Indian shoe industry with natural, renewable, recycled and biodegradable fibres in its shoes.
+Founded in 2018 by Taran Chhabra and Amar Preet Singh, Neemans aims to upend the Indian shoe industry with natural, renewable, recycled and biodegradable shoes.
+It also sells apparels.

-The company claims that its products have a considerably lower carbon footprint and lower impact on the water table compared to conventional products, which are dominated by synthetic fibres.
+The company claims that its products have a considerably lower carbon footprint and lower impact on the water table compared to conventional products, which are made with synthetic fibres.

 Home decor brand Nestasia is the brainchild of Anurag Agarwal and Aditi Murarka Agarwal, whose passion for decorating and designing homes spawned the rise of the startup in 2019.